GauntletWizard/prometheus-kubernetes/README.md

 ```

 #### Advanced Usage

+##### Pushgateway: Cronjobs, Jobs, Etc.
+[Pushgateway](https://github.com/prometheus/pushgateway) is a component of the Prometheus suite that allows workloads that do not run all the time (i.e. Jobs, or individual Pods) to push their gathered metrics for further storage.
+You should [approach the use of Pushgateway carefully](https://prometheus.io/docs/practices/pushing/).
+A cronjob that does database maintenance is a good use of Pushgateway.
+A Pod that is not managed by a Deployment, Daemonset or StatefulSet (i.e. one you schedule through your own automation and with restartPolicy != Always) is a good candidate for using Pushgateway.
+Customer Requests are not a good usage of Pushgateway

+##### Blackbox Monitoring
+[Blackbox Exporter](https://github.com/prometheus/blackbox_exporter) is a component of the Prometheus suite that tests connections.
+It can process HTTP requests as well as negotiate TLS connections.
+You should set up Blackbox Exporter to scrape your externally-facing services, to gater metrics such as TLS Certificate Expiration time.

+##### Additional scrape\_configs
 For your most important or sensitive jobs, it may make sense to alter the prometheus.yml to directly include them as a job.
 This allows you to configure alternative ports for metrics monitoring, or bearer-tokens, passwords, or MTLS certificates used to authenticate to the pods to grab metrics.

 ### Recording and Alerting